 One nutmeg yields approximately one tablespoon of ground nutmeg and weighs about 6-7 g.

 You can test the potency of nutmeg by inserting a needle into the nut.
-If its fresh, a drop of oil should bubble up after pulling the needle out.
+If it is fresh, a drop of oil should bubble up after pulling the needle out.

 Ideally, the nutmeg powder should be freshly grated/powdered since myristicin tends to decrease in varying degrees after the nutmeg is processed.